Rivers, lakes, streams, oceans, coastal boundaries, parks, land cover, and beaches.

-To meet the needs of the bikers, hikers, runners, and skiers that rely on Mapbox Outdoors, our cartographers mined OpenStreetMap for its extensive trail, path, and piste information, and developed styling that clearly articulates each type for maximum legibility.
+To meet the needs of the bikers, hikers, runners, and skiers that rely on Mapbox Outdoors, our cartographers mined OpenStreetMap for its extensive trail, path, tracks and piste, as well as rocks and mountain peaks information, and developed styling that clearly articulates each type for maximum legibility.

 Curated terrain data

 Global elevation and landcover data lie at the heart of Mapbox Outdoors.
-We processed the best elevation and land cover sources from around the world: 24 datasets from 13 organizations, including the U.S. Geological Survey, Norwegian Mapping Authority, and Canadian GeoBase data portal.
+We processed the best elevation and land cover sources from around the world, including the U.S. Geological Survey, Norwegian Mapping Authority, and Canadian GeoBase data portal.
 We combined them into a set of hillshade, contour line, and land cover layers that provide the necessary context for Mapbox Outdoor's path and trail information.

 Relevant points of interest